Leo-Poon-Lab/BA.1-BA.2-coinfection-hamster/README.md

-# Analysis of the BA1 BA2 co-infection study
+# Analysis of the BA1 BA2 competitive transmission study

 We aim to determine the following points by the NGS data: 1. whether co-infection exist; 2. whether reassortment exist.